-- You’re doing in-house bookkeeping
+- You can do in-house bookkeeping

 It’s worth mentioning that Connecteam’s time and attendance integrates with QBOP.

 Many bookkeepers may not be aware of the difference between QBOP and IOP.
 We’re here to set the record straight.
 IOP is best for bookkeepers or payroll services companies that run payroll for many clients.
 It acts as a payroll center for all of a bookkeeper’s accounts manageable from one place and easily integrates with our Quickbooks and Intuit software.
-So, if you run accounting on QBO you can run payroll on IOP and integrate between them.
+So, if you run accounting on QBOP then you can also run payroll on IOP and integrate between them.

 In addition, another difference between QBOP and IOP is that IOP can be offered as a white labeled solution.
 That means that your clients will not be aware that IOP is being used as your payroll backend and you can market it as your own payroll solution.
 That should get some of those wheels turning.

-Why pick IOP?
+Why choose IOP?

-- If you run many payroll accounts it’s more affordable than QBOP
+- If you run many payroll accounts, it’s more affordable than QBOP

 - If you are already proficient in Quickbooks